tsgates/arch-wiki-markdown/wiki/Motd.md

 shell.

 It is a good place to display your Terms of Service to remind users of your local policies or anything you wish to tell them.
-A sample script:
+A sample script that can be used to create /etc/motd:

     #!/bin/bash
     #define the filename to use as output